wp-plugins/testimonial-basics/trunk/readme.txt

 * optionally use schema/google snippet markup
 * black and white or color captcha built in
 * customize text color and background color
+* 3 layouts for content display, 6 for widget
 * use one of nine web friendly fonts
 * include gravatars
 * easily edit and approve testimonials in the admin panel